 Arch Canyon Trail is a 6.3 mile lightly trafficked out and back trail located near Blanding, Utah that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from February until November.
+The trail offers a number of activity options and is best used from February until November.

 off road driving